awslabs/duvet/design/duplicates/decisions.md

   identical sets by construction, but not conversely — positions that always execute together are positionally distinct and evidentially identical, and only this rule sees them.
-- The constructions this catches: N copies scattered through one test function (all bind that test's witnesses identically); two real tests under one merged suite report (both bind the single fat witness — the next decision establishes why failing this is correct); two test annotations inside one Verus discharge unit.
-- The constructions this admits: proof + PBT (`{w_verus}` vs `{w_jacoco}`); two tests with per-test reports; two test annotations on two different `ensures` clauses of one Verus function (distinct clause units → distinct sets — the artifact records a span per clause, so cross-clause copies were never identical).
-The same-claim-on-two-ensures case is admitted
-  deliberately: two separately recorded prover obligations are two units of evidence.
-Edgy; pinned by fixture; reopen if dogfooding says otherwise.
 - **Robust to report duplication:** binding is content-determined (`executed_by` reads the coverage map), so delivering one report twice binds both copies identically for *every* annotation — `{w₁, w₂} = {w₁, w₂}`, still indistinct.
 Evidence cannot be photocopied into distinctness.
-- Implementation surface is additive: the check already computes `bound_witnesses` per test; the new work is grouping, one new result bucket, one status conjunct.
+- Implementation surface is additive: the check already computes `bound_witnesses` per test; the new work is grouping by witness set, one new result bucket, one status conjunct — linear, no pairwise walk.
 Per the engine-glue requirement, the W8 verdict flows through a verified-layer predicate (set equality over the existing `binds` cells) with an exactness proof: members grouped ⟺ witness sets equal.
 - Implementation-side distinctness (comparing execution profiles of implementation copies) is deferred to a follow-up; tests are where the motivating case lives.